sayantikabanik/PyAIAgent/README.md

 # PyAIAgent
-Qucik and easy package to work with AI agents
+Quick and easy package to work with AI agents